icsnju/visualinux/docs/viewcl.md

 ### Hello, Visualinux

 In **ViewCL**, we declare *what we need* for each type of object, and instantiate the objects to create plots.
-As the hellow-world example, to plot the basic information of the current thread:
+As the hello-world example, to plot the basic information of the current thread:

 ```viewcl
 define Task as Box<task_struct> [